-As of 2018, one of the last two remaining porn theaters in Los Angeles sat on a nondescript stretch of Santa Monica Boulevard.
+As of 2018, one of the last two remaining adult theaters in Los Angeles sat on a nondescript stretch of Santa Monica Boulevard.
 Even though it was among the last of it's kind, the Tiki Adult Theater barely stood out from neighboring markets and restaurants.
 It's a stark change from what it would have been during the “Golden Age of Porn,” a period from the late '60s to the early '80s considered the heyday of the adult movie theater.

 The sexual revolution of the 1960s brought more relaxed attitudes towards sex and made space for what many considered an artistic exploration of erotic pursuits.
-As attitudes shifted, the porn industry blossomed across the country.
+As attitudes shifted, the tantalizing industry blossomed across the country.
 Pornography broke into the mainstream and made stars out of its actors, with adult theaters often holding flashy premieres that attracted audiences across all genders and social classes.

 The time of the adult theater came to a swift end as censorship laws and the rise of VHS cut into their profits.
 The 1980s ushered in a wave of cultural conservatism, and the convenience of watching in private rendered the picture houses obsolete.

-Before adult theaters were in vogue, porn was limited to the margins of polite society.
-Amateurs shot and acted in their own pornographic films, sometimes developing the films themselves in bathtubs.
-Showing their handiwork was illegal though and could result in prison time.
-The films were instead distributed by criminal networks and seedy traveling salesmen.
+Before adult theaters were in vogue, suggestive content was limited to the margins of polite society.
+Amateurs shot and acted in their own films, sometimes developing the films themselves in bathtubs.
+Showing their handiwork was prohibited, though, and could result in prison time.
+The films were instead distributed by underground networks and seedy traveling salesmen.
 One of the few places where the footage could see the light of day was in a place where the lights shone red.

 Porn stepped into the mainstream in the 1970s.
 Adult theaters filled the night with a neon glow, a long way from covert screenings under the cover of darkness.
-Porn stars like Linda Lovelace became household names.
+Stars like Linda Lovelace became household names.
 Lovelace's most famous film, Deep Throat, drew crowds from all walks of life, including middle-class couples and former First Lady Jackie Onassis.

 These locations became hubs of LGBTQ solidarity and activism.
 They were a safe place to meet because they offered a shield from judgment found in the outside world.
 Visitors could simply be themselves inside those walls without the risk of judgment or stigma.

-In 1966, a struggling drive-in theater in Durand, MI, decided to start showing porn.
+In 1966, a struggling drive-in theater in Durand, MI, decided to start showing adult films.
 It was an overnight sensation.
 People drove from all over the state to see the "Durand Dirties," and the attention helped economically stimulate the depressed rural town.
 The Durand Dirties soon became a chain and spread to other rural areas that were in search of a business boost.